bbc/simorgh/docs/Developer-Help.md

 # Developer help

 This is a wiki for helping developers working in this application.
-It has detailed explanations of the application an known gotchas.
+It has detailed explanations of the application and known gotchas.

 ## Code execution overview